mitahantahankintunkis/json-fuzzer/README.md

 The project currently consists of three main components:

 * **Fuzzer**: A Rust-based application that generates test cases and distributes them to parser clients via TCP sockets.
-Test cases are based on templates defined in [./programs/payloads.toml](programs/payloads.toml) and mutated according to configuration parameters.\
+Test cases are based on templates defined in [/programs/payloads.toml](./programs/payloads.toml) and mutated according to configuration parameters.\
 The fuzzer can be further optimized and needs new features for more complex test cases.

-* **Clients**: Each language has its own client that includes multiple parsers.\
+* **Clients**: Each language has its own client which includes multiple parsers.\
 Currently, seven clients are implemented for Rust, Go, Python, Lua, C/C++, Clojure/Java, and PHP, containing a total of 26 different parsers.

 * **Analyzer**: A naive and limited implementation written in Rust that compares results produced by different parsers for each test case and saves interesting ones in a `.csv` file for manual review.\